zwgirl/metabase/docs/operations-guide/running-metabase-on-elastic-beanstalk.md

 ## Instance Details

 - `Instance type` (`Instances` block) is for picking the size of AWS instance you want to run.
-Any size is fine but we recommend `t3a.small` for most uses.
+We recommend **at least** `t3a.small` for most uses.
 You can always [scale](https://www.metabase.com/learn/data-diet/analytics/metabase-at-scale.html) vertically by changing this configuration.
 - `EC2 key pair` (`Security` block) is only needed if you want to SSH into your instance directly which is __not recommended__

 ## PostgreSQL Metabase INSIDE Elastic Beanstalk configuration (not recommended)

-This was the recommended step in the previous versions of the configuration of Metabase in ElasticBeanstalk, however, as AWS ElasticBeanstalk creates a CloudFormation template when you hit the `Create App` button, this means that the database will be created with the ElasticBeanstalk stack and removed when you remove the application.
+This was the recommended step in the previous versions of the configuration of Metabase in Elastic Beanstalk, however, as AWS Elastic Beanstalk creates a CloudFormation template when you hit the `Create App` button, this means that the database will be created with the Elastic Beanstalk stack and removed when you remove the application.

 If you want to use a production-grade database based on best practices to persist all Metabase configurations you have to [create one in RDS separately](creating-RDS-database-on-AWS.html) or manage your own on a separate server and then connect the Elastic Beanstalk instance/s with the RDS database through [environment variables](#set-or-change-environment-variables).